wikivisor/codermerlinwiki/README.md

 ```php
 require_once( "$IP/extensions/wikivisor/LocalSettings.php" );
 ```
+Some notes may be found in the added [LocalSettings.php](LocalSettings.php) file.

 ## Done
 At this point everything should be in place, use `Ctrl+F5` and/or `Ctrl+Shift+r` to purge the page cache and to enjoy your new wiki layout.